abergenw/next-page-layout/README.md

 );
 ```

 The page above defines its own **getInitialProps** but we don't have to call getInitialProps on the layout explicitly since the library takes care of this.
 In **useLayoutProps** we have the option to pass props to our layout (such as an overridden *title*).
-This is all type safe and all types are being inferred by Typescript 👍
+This is all type safe thanks to Typescript and type inference 👍

 ## Nested layouts ##